gutestun/gatsby-starter-digital-garden/content/garden/Pappaperm-Day-02.md

 ## Day 02
 - **0600**: Up since 0430.
 Baby delivered back to The Woman 0530.
 Everybody else at sleep.
 I awake.
 Girl woke up.
 Hungry.
 Got knekkebrød.
 - **Kindergarten delivery**.
  Addendum 2021-01-14: since I did not elaborate about the usually dreaded kindergarten delivery it must have transpired without shouting, hissing and stomping.
   This I cannot but find exceedingly unlikely, bordering on the suspicious.
-- **Ate** some bread at home (no sign of PTSD, halleluja)
+- **Ate** some bread at home.
 - Went **outside** with baby.
 - Baby **woke up** after 45m.
 - **11:10**: